 Soon Warrior left the Isle of Wight to head to Salisbury Plain, where the Canadian Cavalry Brigade was being assembled.
-All his life Seely maintained that it was Warrior, and not himself, who gained the respect of the men he commanded:
+All his life Seely maintained that it was Warrior, and not himself, who gained the respect of the men he commanded,

 I never could have earned the love and affection which was granted to me but for Warrior...
-This handsome, gay, bay thoroughbred, with the white star on his forehead, was my passport wherever I went...
+This handsome, gay, bay thoroughbred, with the white star on his forehead, was my passport wherever I went....
 The men got to love him more and more.
 As I rode along, whether it were in rest billets, in reserve, approaching the line or in the midst of battle, men would say not 'Here comes the General', but 'Here's old Warrior'.

 Soon after Warrior was stabled with the Canadian Cavalry Brigade's horses, the Canadian Cavalry was sent to Flanders' fields to serve as infantry reinforcements during the Second Battle of Ypres.
 Warrior, as the General's horse, was one of the few to travel to the continent.
-Now Warrior was expected to be close to the front line, and not at the safety of General Headquarters.
+However now Warrior was expected to be close to the front line, and not at the safety of General Headquarters.
 His front line homes were now behind damp haystacks piled up to provide basic protection from German shells and bullets, or in muddy rat-infested trenches sheltering beneath a tarpaulin stretched over the top.

 My aide-de-camp woke me with a shout saying the house was on fire, and had already been hit about six times!
 I jumped up in pyjamas and with bare feet, and ran across the yard to Warrior's stable...
 I could hear Warrior beating against the door with his forefeet.
 I threw it open and out he bounded.
 I ran after him to catch his headstall, and before I had gone two yards a shell burst right inside his stable, and knocked the whole place to smithereens.
 It was a miraculously lucky escape.

-After eight months in the trenches, the Canadian Cavalry Brigade was reunited with the horses away from the front line.
+After eight months in the trenches, the Canadian Cavalry Brigade was reunited with their horses away from the front line.
 Warrior was introduced to Seely's son Frank's dark bay horse Akbar, and the two horses soon became inseparable friends.
 On 1 July, 1916, the first day of the Battle of the Somme, Warrior and the Canadian Cavalry Brigade were close to the front.
 They were ready to gallop through any gap in the German defences that was created, although none was.
 Warrior stayed close to the front line every day except one, when he was ill.
 On that day the horse that Seely rode was killed by a shell, with Seely breaking three ribs too.